About the Summer School

 Venue:

-The summer school will be held at the James Hutton Institute in Aberdeen, UK — a leading institute for interdisciplinary research.
+The summer school will be held at the James Hutton Institute in Aberdeen, UK — a leading institute for interdisciplinary research in environment, food, and society.

 Website: https://www.hutton.ac.uk